 Strategies That Work

 You may be implementing classroom instructional strategies, unsure of their impact.
-The MMTS shared here introduces you to strategies that enjoy research-based support.
+The app shared here introduces you to strategies that enjoy research-based support.
 Broaden your awareness of these strategies, no matter your experience as a teacher.
-One way to broaden your awareness is to get the Strategies That Work app for your mobile device (also works on laptops).
+Get the Strategies That Work app for your mobile device (also works on laptops).